PolterSkun/Info-Project/README.md

 `git clone https://github.com/PolterSkun/Info-Project.git`\
 This creats a clone of the project on your PC.\
 Then open UnityHub, add the projects to your project list and start the Project.\
 This may not work, due to your Version of Unity, which must match ours, in order to view the project.
-We used `Unity Version "2023.3.3f1"`, which you may download [here]().\
+We used `Unity Version "2023.2.3f1"`, which you may download [here](https://unity.com/ja/releases/editor/whats-new/2023.2.3).\
 For clarity reasons we divided our scripts into 2 folders: ui and notui.

 ### How to play
-You can find the build for our game, `CupcakeSpaceExploitation`, [here]().
+You can find the build for our game, `CupcakeSpaceExploitation`, [here]() (does not yet work :( ).
 Though be warned: This project is far from finished and is subject to many bugs.
 Futhermore it is NOT feature complete.
 In fact the main gamplay-loop is not yet accessible for the player to enjoy.

 ## What we have done:
 ### Time schedule